+The DPS' Three-Year Rate Plan recommendation also included a permanent mechanism (the "Delivery Service Adjustment") to reconcile certain specified projected costs to actual costs in each year.
 The Delivery Service Adjustment provides cost recovery for certain items that can vary significantly due to external factors, which items include, among others: debt service (variances in interest rates, capital expenditures and savings derived from UDSA's financings) and storm expenditures (variances from the annual budget for storm expenses in base rates).
 The Delivery Service Adjustment is expected to be calculated through the end of September each year, which allows for the bill impact to be known before annual budget approval and the adjustment to be implemented on the following January 1 of each year.

 In addition, the Recommendation affirmed the Authority's use of a "Revenue Decoupling Mechanism."
-The Authority's Board established a Revenue Decoupling Mechanism in March 2015 as an "Adjustment to Rates and Charges," which PSEG Long Island may calculate and update each year according to the pre-defined terms of the tariff.
+The Board established a Revenue Decoupling Mechanism in March 2015 as an "Adjustment to Rates and Charges," which PSEG Long Island may calculate and update each year according to the pre-defined terms of the tariff.
 All six of the major New York electric utilities have Revenue Decoupling Mechanisms.
 Mechanically, Revenue Decoupling Mechanisms function by comparing actual revenues with authorized revenues and crediting (or collecting) any differences due to (or from) customers.
 The Revenue Decoupling Mechanism covers all sources of variances in delivery service revenues including any net lost revenues attributable to implementing energy efficiency or net metering programs, any revenue variances (positive or negative) caused by weather patterns, and revenue variances (positive or negative) that result from changes in economic conditions.

-Recent Modifications to the Tariff
+Modifications to the Tariff